mddon/alx-portfolio_project/README.md

         * PUT /students/<registration_number>: Update a student's details.
         * DELETE /students/<registration_number>: Delete a student.

+AREAS FROM IMPROVEMENT:
+1. Frontend design
+2. Admission Status on the admission db
+3. Customized login for individual data base administrator
+4. More sophisticated frameworks for both the frontend and backend
+5. Admitted students to automatically be added into the student management database

 CONTRIBUTIONS:
 Contributions are welcome!
 Please follow these steps:
     1. Fork the repository.